RichyHBM/teleport-challenge/docs/design.md

 ### Authentication

-Authentication for the program will be done using mTLS, with self signed x509 CA certificates.
+Authentication for the program will be done using mTLS (TLS v1.3), with self signed x509 CA certificates.
-The created certificates will be 2048 bit certificates using the sha256 hashing algorithm.
+The created certificates will be 256 bit elliptic-curve certificates using the sha256 hashing algorithm.
 For simplicity these will all be bundled in to the executable directly

 More info can be found in [known tradeoffs](#known-tradeoffs), on why this isn't optimal for production